This page was updated on 12 May 2021 at 3:00pm

 If you have a negative test, the national guidance advises that if you’re wearing appropriate personal protective equipment (PPE) and you follow other infection control measures then some close contact may be possible.
 However, contact should be limited to reduce the risk of COVID-19 transmission, which will generally be increased by very close contact, and you must follow any guidance the care home itself provides on physical contact.

 Even if you or the person you’re visiting have had your COVID-19 vaccination, you must still follow the guidance above to keep yourself, your loved ones and the other people living and working in the care home as safe as possible.
+It is not mandatory for the single named person to have received the vaccination and vaccination will not be a condition of visiting.

 Visiting outside care homes